tcrosen/minimal-react-starter/README.md

 # Minimal React Starter

-A simple, clean starter kit for React web applications.
+A basic starter kit for React web applications that gets out of your way.

 ## Technologies